-Most of the coworking business owners find SEO and marketing activities daunting.
+Most coworking business owners find marketing and search engine optimization (SEO) activities daunting.
 It's difficult to blame them as we are usually scared of the things we don't know.
-Running a business is troublesome, so coworking managers simply don't have time to learn SEO and marketing.
+Running a business is troublesome, so coworking space managers simply don't have time to learn marketing and SEO.
 Though, this knowledge is crucial if you are not ready to pay professionals for promotion.

 This article reveals simple, yet quick and affordable coworking space marketing tips and strategies you may start to implement straight away to get the first positive results shortly.

 Let's make sure that you have a bare minimum for the start.